 On top of the theater, the Dolby Family Terrace space features radiant heating and cooling and allow guests to look out over Park La Brea to the Hollywood Hills.

 Pedestrian bridges connect the Saban Building and the sphere at the mezzanine and fifth levels.
 An additional service bridge is located on the second floor.
-The museum is scheduled to open April 2021.
+The museum is scheduled to open on September 30th, 2021.